 CBE: You have faced harsh criticism for advocating for women in your denomination.
 What drives you to keep working for change?

 WB: I am a relative newcomer to the gender debate within the evangelical church.
 Though I have been a lifelong Southern Baptist, it was not until the last couple of years that I discovered that the leadership of the Council on Biblical Manhood and Womanhood is composed of a number of Southern Baptists.
-I was also unaware of the work of Christians for Biblical Equality until about two years ago.
+I was also unaware of the work of CBE until about two years ago.
 Both these organizations are filled with evangelical, Bible-believing Christians, and I have profited from the writings of men and women in both camps.
 Honestly, I see the scriptural arguments on both sides, and am uninterested in separating from fellowship with any believers who find themselves to be egalitarian or complementarian through their individual study of Scripture.
 What drives me to work toward change is my personal knowledge of five Baptist women who have either been removed, terminated, or marginalized (in terms of their professional careers in Christian ministry) by men who hold to what I consider an extremely patriarchal viewpoint.

 CBE: What has this gender debate taught you about God?

 WB: I have always felt that God was full of grace, mercy, and love.
 In working through an understanding of the New Covenant and what it means for all God’s covenant people to experience the full measure of his grace, I have grown to appreciate even more that the pleasure of God is upon all his children because he chooses it to be, and not because any of us deserve it more than another.
 The full import of this truth makes equal the ground under the feet of men and women, rich and poor, slave and free, Jew and Greek, etc.

 CBE: What has the debate taught you about justice, human nature, and power?